 Next we wanted to ensure that we were only gathering the information necessary based on the request.
 Was it a problem to be fixed or a question to be answered?
 For things that needed to be fixed, what would the service crew need to know to do their job?

 As they selected their need, contextual questions gave an opportunity to add more depth.
-Selecting that they needed something removed from the road led to asking them what they needed removed: animals, trash, trees or limbs, etc. If the user responded that they needed information, we were able to provide quick links to the right spots elsewhere (and hopefully prevent the need to submit a request altogether).
+Selecting that they need something removed from the road led to asking them what needed to be removed: animals, trash, trees or limbs, etc. If the user responded that they needed information, the form gives quick links to the right spots elsewhere (hopefully preventing the need to submit a request altogether).

-Once the user told us their need, the rest of the form continued the conversational tone.
-In asking for their location after they specified a pothole, we didn’t ask “Where is the problem?” but rather “Where is the pothole?”
-When they got to the details, we used the context of the need to provide further prompts: “How big is the pothole?” vs. “Tell us more about the debris you saw.”
+Once the user told their need, the rest of the form continued the conversational tone.
+In asking for their location after they specified a pothole, it doesn’t ask “Where is the problem?” but rather “Where is the pothole?”
+When they got to the details, the context of the need drove further prompts: “How big is the pothole?” vs. “Tell us more about the debris you saw.”

 When we tested the form with users, the reactive nature of the form led many of them to remark that they felt like the form was listening to them.